Inmate suing DuPage sheriff for 'flimflam charade'

 Throughout the lawsuit filed this week, Pollara compares the facts of his case to other inmates' cases and their sentences and says he's only being detained because of a "flimflam charade" and "speculation stack the deck charges" and an "ill-conceived trumped-up verdict of burglary."

-Pollara is scheduled to be sentenced Friday on his conviction for nine retail theft and burglary charges in DuPage.
+Pollara is scheduled to be sentenced at 10 a.m. on his conviction for nine retail theft and burglary charges in DuPage.

 Officials said it's likely Pollara will be transferred back to Florida at the conclusion of any sentence imposed in DuPage because he was on probation in that state when he committed the new offenses.